 The pseudovariety $\mathsf{BG_{nil}}$ does not contain any semigroup in (1).
 The pseudovariety $\mathsf{PE}$ does not contain any semigroup in (1) and (2).
 The pseudovariety $\mathsf{\M}$ does not contain any semigroup in (1), (2) and (3).
-Clearly the pseudovariety $\mathsf{MN}$ does not contain any semigroup in all of them.
+Clearly the pseudovariety $\mathsf{MN}$ does not contain any semigroup in (1)--(4).